This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 They are fast-growing and require neither regular watering nor the use of pesticides.

-For comparison, cotton requires five times as much land as eucalyptus to produce the same amount of fabric.
+For comparison: Cotton requires five times as much land as eucalyptus to produce the same amount of fabric.

-Each fabric used for textiles has different positive properties.
+Every fabric used for textiles has different positive properties.
 While natural fibers are often better for the skin, synthetic fibers are considered extremely durable.
 Lyocell also offers specific advantages and disadvantages, which we have compiled for you below.

 Advantages